-A review and synthesis of climate change research and what it means for the region burning in the mixed conifer forests of Mounts Adams or side-channel restoration in the tributaries of Trout Creek.
+A review and synthesis of climate change research and what it means for the region or side-channel restoration in the tributaries of Trout Creek.
 Others are focused more directly on process, such as highlighting the need to reconnect floodplains for aquatic connectivity or the value of Research Natural Areas for expedited reserve designation.